hanstxu/json_cpp/README.md

 ### Additional Stuff to To Be Implemented Eventually

+* Build all essentials into a static or dynamic library?
+(TBD)
 * Implementing some of the functions to look like to_string (i.e. function overloading with different parameters)
 * Adding error checking for bad arguments to functions